coder187/ci_ms3_cookbook/README.md

 ![](https://docs.github.com/assets/images/help/repository/code-button.png)
 3. Click **Download Zip**
 4. Extract the downloaded file to the location where you want the cloned directory.
-5. Note: A CORS Plugin may be needed to run the system locally.

 ## Known Bugs
 1. The input text box for the recipe Method on the add recipe page should be larger to accomdate more text.